Package eremitalpa

 Args

-If False, all seqs are converted to lowercase.
+If False, all sequences are converted to lowercase.

 def deepest_leaf(tree, attr='_x')